Schedule a Call

 A meeting is the best way for you to get timely and thorough answers to alll of the questions you might have--don't hesitate to reach out and get a meeting scheduled today.

 Schedule a Campus Visit (Optional)

-Potential students are encouraged to arrange a campus visit with our Graduate Coordinator, Dr. Ge (Office Phone: 701-231-6687, Email Address: firstname.lastname@example.org).
+Potential applicants are encouraged to arrange a campus visit with Department Head, Dr. Jensen, by emailing her at firstname.lastname@example.org.
 Don't hesitate!
 We arrange visits frequently for prospective students.
 Most visits involve meetings with the department head, department faculty and current graduate students, observation of graduate classes, and tours of campus and Fargo.
 Get yours scheduled to day to learn first hand why getting a graduate degree at NDSU is the right choice for you!

 Completed applications are reviewed monthly for potential admission the next semester.
 Accepted applicants may start either Spring or Fall semester.

 Applicants are evaluated in a two stage process.
 In the first stage, the applicant’s Graduate School application, letters of reference, GRE scores (if applicable), and academic writing paper samples are reviewed by the Department of Emergency Management faculty.
 Applicant’s demonstrating goodness-of-fit with the Department of Emergency Management’s mission and goals and an aptitude for graduate study will be invited to complete the second stage of the admissions process.

 The three-stage admissions process for graduate studies in the Department of Emergency Management is as follows: